 An interesting exercise would be to ask your significant other how they rank their relationship happiness and why.
 Would that be an open and enlightening conversation or would it be the fast track to an argument?
 Just something to consider when wondering will your marriage survive retirement.

 Happiness is a subjective term at best, yet each of us knows (or should) whether we are happy or not.
 To the outside world, they portray the illusion that everything is okay.
 However, many have grown so far apart that their relationships have become empty shells.
-Surprisingly, even after it's become cold and devoid of passion, you will have your marriage survive retirement.

 Why Unhappy Relationships Seldom Die